 Disney’s Hollywood Studios for thrilling rides and Epcot for food.

 ON THE GATE: A 1-day ticket on the gate can cost anywhere from $116 - $249.
-Our Walt Disney World Resort 7-day ticket costs £469.
-That’s £67 a day, saving you (depending on the exchange rate) at least £49 a day, most of the time more.
+Our Walt Disney World 14-day ticket costs £469.
+That’s just £34 a day, so there's big savings to be had by planning ahead.

 BUYING TICKETS ONLINE: Our supplier doesn't require deposits, whereas most online brokers do at roughly £25 per person.
-We won’t charge you amendment fees or cancellation fees (on 90% of our product – few exceptions apply) whereas, online brokers offer this at a price of typically £25.
-Finally, we offer free delivery for all gate ready real-turnstile tickets, whereas other online brokers charge for such a service, depending on the delivery class.
-This can be up to £13 for next day delivery.
+We won’t charge you amendment fees or cancellation fees (on 90% of our product – exceptions apply) whereas, online brokers offer this at a price of typically £25.
+Finally, we offer free delivery for all gate-ready tickets, whereas other online brokers charge up to £13 for such a service.